SMhero/react-template/README.md

 ### Commands

-- `npm run build` - build the app.
+- `pnpm run build` - build the app.
-- `npm run build-stats` - create build stats `json` file for analysis.
-- `npm run lint` - linting of the app.
+- `pnpm run lint` - linting of the app.
 With addional param like `:js` or `:css` you can lint specific files.
+- `pnpm run dev` - runs dev server.

+### In progress

+New commands:

+- `pnpm run build-stats` - create build stats `json` file for analysis.
-- `npm run prettier:check` - tells pritter check all files and shows errors/warnings.
+- `pnpm run prettier:check` - tells pritter check all files and shows errors/warnings.
-- `npm run prettier:write` - fix all errors/warnings in files.
+- `pnpm run prettier:write` - fix all errors/warnings in files.
-- `npm run start` - runs dev server.
-- `npm run test` - runs unit tests.
+- `pnpm run test` - runs unit tests.